CivicActions/accessibility/README.md

 ## Contributing

 We want your input.
 We need your help to make this resource better.
-Please [submit a new issue](https://github.com/CivicActions/accessibility/issues/new/choose) or add to an existing one.
-We'd love to have more people fork this code and submit pull requests to make it better.
-We don't want to duplicate work done elsewhere, so we want to add references to other active projects that have open resources like this.
+Please visit the [documentation](docs/documentation) page for how to contribute.

 ## Related projects